Samsung/tizen-docs/docs/application/web/guides/w3c/ui/html-priority.md

   **Figure: Result of using the @import attribute in the CSS area**
   ![Result of using the @import attribute in the CSS area](./media/import_css_area.png)

-## JavaScript Behavior
+## JavaScript behavior

 With the advent of HTML5, numerous powerful HTML5 APIs have been introduced.
 Since the usage of JavaScript has increased, it has become important to use it correctly and [optimize JavaScript performance](../perf-opt/js-performance-improvement.md).

-[JavaScript used in Web applications](#using-javascript-code-within-html) can be divided into the core, [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm), and [DOM](http://www.w3.org/DOM), which all manipulate HTML.
+[JavaScript used in Web applications](#using-javascript-code-within-html) can be divided into the core, [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm){:target="_blank"}, and [DOM](http://www.w3.org/DOM){:target="_blank"}, which all manipulate HTML.
 ECMAScript is executed when a method is called, or it can be executed when an event is fired within a HTML document through a linkage with DOM.

-### Using JavaScript with HTML
+### Use JavaScript with HTML

 Used with HTML, JavaScript works as follows: